-Join Diana Weynand for an in-depth discussion in this video Reviewing the project's media assets, part of Documentary Editing with Final Cut Pro X v10.1.x.
+Join Diana Weynand for an in-depth discussion in this video Reviewing the project's media assets, part of Final Cut Pro X v10.1.x: Documentary Editing.

 - What do you need to edit a documentary?
 Video, stills, music, graphics?
 Now that you've reviewed the creative brief and understand the goals for the project, it's time to see what resources you've been given to meet those goals.
 In the next few movies, you'll screen, organize, and import this footage into Final Cut Pro.
 But before you begin, let's take a tour of the media assets and make sure you've got the categories you need to move forward.
 On the desktop, notice there's a folder called raw footage.

 You won't see this as part of your exercise files, but I just want to look at this to demonstrate how you might view some of the footage that's been handed to you to edit.
 Inside the raw footage folder, there are three folders.
 Notice that there's an assets folder, and there's some folders inside the assets folder, such as archival, DSLR images, graphics, and iPhone images.
 There's a music folder with a couple of music tracks.
 And there's a video folder.

 I'm just gonna expand that column so we can see names.
 Let's take a little closer look at the assets.
 The first thing you wanna do is ask yourself, do you see everything that you think you need to edit the documentary.
 Remember, whoever prepared this footage may have identified certain items differently than you would, so you have to take a close look inside each folder to make sure the folder itself is labelled to your liking.
 And if it isn't, now is the time to change it.
 Don't forget you can use your down and up and left and right arrows to navigate, so from here I can use my right arrow to step into the next column.